- slide 1 of 4

 Group 5: Telophase

 3. After ten minutes, tell the groups to select their stars (representatives).
-For the next ten minutes, these stars will go around the class to visit the other groups (galaxies) and talk about the phase they learned in their home galaxy.
+For the next ten minutes, the chosen stars will go around the class to visit the other groups (galaxies) and talk about the phase they learned in their home galaxy.
 Each star has two minutes to stay in one galaxy, after which s/he should transfer to the next.

 4. When the stars are back in their own home galaxy, have each group write a summary of what they learned from the traveling stars that visited them.